Marlborough District Council rates and charges for the 2018-19 year (1 July 2018 to 30 June 2019) were set by Council on 28 June 2018.

 Council's rate records can be searched for rating valuation and rating information.

-Rates can be paid in a variety of ways: direct debit, telephone banking, internet banking, post, automatic payment/direct credit, in person.
+Rates can be paid in a variety of ways: direct debit, internet banking, post, automatic payment/direct credit, in person.

 - Rates Penalty Reversal, Remission or Postponement